Designing StoreFront Multi-Site Aggregation

 The “Map users to controllers” settings are commonly referred to as “User Farm Mapping” as they are used to control which Sites a given group of users are allowed to enumerate against, whether those Sites are aggregated or not.
 There are two primary use cases for this functionality:

 It is possible for a user to be part of multiple user group mappings.
-When StoreFront reads the list of configured user groups, it does not stop processing after finding a match for a user; all configured groups are processed and all returned Sites enumerated against.
-This scenario should be expected in the case of Citrix administrators, who typically have access to all applications and desktops and are members of multiple user groups to be able to test and reproduce reported user issues.
+When StoreFront reads the list of configured user groups, it does not stop processing after finding a match for a user.
+All configured groups are processed and all returned Sites enumerated against.
+This scenario can be expected in the case of Citrix administrators, who typically have access to all applications and desktops and are members of multiple user groups to be able to test and reproduce reported user issues.
 This just means that administrators (or other users that are members of multiple groups) might experience different launch behavior that users in one of the groups because they have multiple configurations applied to them.
 Configuration-wise, the only consideration is if two user groups have access to the same set of Sites with different aggregation settings.
 In the context of an individual user, a Site can only belong to one aggregation group or an error will be displayed.
-This is resolved by naming the aggregation groups the same between the two user group mappings, which is done by default through the GUI, but may be a consideration if the web.config file is being manually modified for a more advanced set of configurations as previously referenced.
+This is resolved by naming the aggregation groups the same between the two user group mappings, which is done by default through the GUI, but can be a consideration if the web.config file is being manually modified for a more advanced set of configurations as previously referenced.

 To summarize the previous section: